-Retail Banking and Wealth Management: RBWM customer balances increased by 3% in the first half of 2014, primarily reflecting strong growth in the two home markets of the UK and Hong Kong, and in the rest of Asia.
+Retail Banking and Wealth Management: RBWM customer balances increased by 3% in the first half of 2014, primarily reflecting strong growth in the two home markets of UK and HK, and in the rest of Asia.
 This growth was partially offset by reductions in deposit balances in North America.